Thursday, January 17, 2013

-That same week, Washington distributed questionnaires to his cabinet members, soliciting their opinions regarding the basis of “a tenable system of etiquette.”
+Within weeks, Washington distributed questionnaires to his cabinet members, soliciting their opinions regarding the basis of “a tenable system of etiquette.”
+Vice President John Adams returned a strong response, as did Alexander Hamilton and James Madison.
 After much discussion, it was decided that George would be addressed as President Washington or simply Mr. President.

 A menu from Martha Washington’s cookbook reveals just how elaborate these dinners could be.
 For a first course, she suggested serving Boiled Turkey, Baked Salmon, Shoulder of Mutton, Chicken Patties, Baked Ham, Stewed Cabbage, Scotch Collops, Pork Cutlets and Sauce Robert with Mashed Potatoes, Maids of Honors, Dressed Greens, French Beans, Oyster Loaves and Celery Sauce.